Derby: Theatre and arts

 Derby has had a number of theatres, including the Grand Theatre which was opened from 1886 until 1950.
 This replaced the earlier Theatre Royal.

 After a lengthy period of financial uncertainty, Derby Playhouse closed in February 2008.
 It was resurrected in September of that year after a new financing package was put together but forced to close again just two months later because of further financial problems.
 The lease was later bought by Derby University and the building was renamed Derby Theatre.
 Along with the Assembly Rooms and Guildhall Theatre, it was operated by Derby LIVE, the cultural arm of Derby City Council.
 In 2012 Derby University took over as sole operator of Derby Theatre; Sarah Brigham was appointed artistic director, and has been in post since January 2013.

 QUAD is a centre for art and film that opened in 2008.
 The building has two cinema screens showing independent and mainstream cinema, two gallery spaces housing contemporary visual arts, a digital studio, participation spaces, digital editing suites, artists studio and the BFI Mediatheque.
 QUAD organises the annual Derby Film Festival, and the FORMAT international photography festival, held every two years at various venues throughout the city.

 The Robert Ludlam Theatre, on the campus of Saint Benedict Catholic School and Performing Arts College, is a 270-seat venue with a programme of entertainment including dance, drama, art, music, theatre in the round, comedy, films, family entertainment, rock and pop events and workshops.
 The theatre company Oddsocks is based in Derby and stages productions in the city and the surrounding area, as well as travelling the country.

 Déda, established in 1991, is the only dedicated dance house in the East Midlands region, acting as a local, regional and national resource for dance and aerial artists and contemporary circus.
 Déda houses a 124-capacity studio theatre, three dance studios, meeting room facilities and the CUBE café bar.
 It offers a weekly class programme and a year-round professional performance programme for children, young people and adults, and a community development programme.
 Déda now hosts a BA degree in Dance in partnership with the University of Derby.

 Derby Book Festival, first held in 2015, takes place in late spring/early summer, with events throughout the city.
 An additional "Autumn edition" was first held in October 2019.

 Derby Festé is a weekend street arts festival held at the end of September every year.
 The first Six Streets Arts trail was in June 2012, took place again in 2013 and will now be a biennial event.
 It includes strong input from the local History Network which was awarded a Heritage Lottery grant to pursue its work on marking the 100th anniversary of World War 1.

+The actor and Bafta award winner Jack O'Connell is from Derby.

 John Dexter the theatre director and the actor Alan Bates were from Derby.
 John Osborne wrote his play Look Back in Anger in 1956 while living in Derby and working at Derby Playhouse.